pushdown99/pushdown99.github.io/blog/_posts/2019-03-19-heatmap-demo.md

 ---
 layout: post
-title: 'Heatmap Demo'
+title: 'Heatmap demo'
 author: haeyeon.hwang
-tags: [iot, hackathon]
+tags: [iot, hackathon, javascript]
 description: >
   A heat map (or heatmap) is a graphical representation of data where the individual values contained in a matrix are represented as colors.
 "Heat map" is a newer term but shading matrices have existed for over a century. `wiki`
 image: /assets/img/blog/heatmap.png